klandestino/cursorial/readme.md

 * Fixed issue with hidden image selector.
 * Posts' order failed in chrome and maybe some other browsers.
+* Fixed issue with using the "Insert into Post"-button in image selector.

 #### New features